How does this medication work? What will it do for me?

 50 mg/12.5 mg

-Each light-grey and blue capsule, marked with "ROCHE" in black ink on both body and cap, contains levodopa 50 mg and benserazide base 12.5 mg in the form of benserazide hydrochloride.
+Each light grey and blue capsule, marked with "ROCHE" in black ink on both body and cap, contains 50 mg of levodopa and 12.5 mg of benserazide base in the form of benserazide hydrochloride.
 Nonmedicinal ingredients: gelatin, indigotine, iron oxide, magnesium stearate, mannitol, microcrystalline cellulose, povidone, talc, and titanium dioxide.

 100 mg/25 mg

-Each blue and pale-pink capsule, marked with "ROCHE" in black ink on both body and cap, contains levodopa 100 mg and benserazide base 25 mg in the form of benserazide hydrochloride.
+Each blue and pale pink capsule, marked with "ROCHE" in black ink on both body and cap, contains 100 mg of levodopa and 25 mg of benserazide base in the form of benserazide hydrochloride.
 Nonmedicinal ingredients: gelatin, indigotine, iron oxide, magnesium stearate, microcrystalline cellulose, povidone, talc, and titanium dioxide.

 200 mg/50 mg

-Each blue and caramel-coloured capsule, marked with "ROCHE" in black ink on both body and cap contains levodopa 200 mg and benserazide base 50 mg in the form of benserazide hydrochloride.
+Each blue and caramel-coloured capsule, marked with "ROCHE" in black ink on both body and cap contains 200 mg of levodopa and 50 mg of benserazide base in the form of benserazide hydrochloride.
 Nonmedicinal ingredients: gelatin, indigotine, iron oxide, magnesium stearate, microcrystalline cellulose, povidone, talc, and titanium dioxide.